Applies to: England (see guidance for Wales, Scotland, and Northern Ireland)

-In order to keep the virus under control, it is important that people work safely.
-At the present time, office workers who can work from home should do so.
+Anyone who can work from home should do so.
 Anyone else who cannot work from home should go to their place of work.
 The risk of transmission can be substantially reduced if COVID-19 secure guidelines are followed closely.
-Employers should consult with their employees to determine who can come into the workplace safely taking account of a person’s journey, caring responsibilities, protected characteristics, and other individual circumstances.
+Employers should consult with their employees to determine who needs to come into the workplace.
 Extra consideration should be given to those people at higher risk.
-Businesses should consider the impact of workplaces reopening on local transport and take appropriate mitigating actions (e.g. staggered start and finish times for staff).
 When employers consider that workers should come into their place of work then this will need to be reflected in the COVID-19 workplace risk assessment and actions taken to manage the risks of transmission in line with this guidance.

 Steps that will usually be needed:

 Considering the maximum number of people who can be safely accommodated on site.

 Monitoring the wellbeing of people who are working from home and helping them stay connected to those operating in an outdoor environment, especially if the majority of their colleagues are on-site.